JStaRFilms/adaptive-study-game/README.md

 ## 🚀 How It Works

-1.  **Create a Study Set**: On the main screen, create a new study set.
-Give it a name and paste your notes.
-This serves as the text base for your quiz.
+1.  **Experience the Magic**: Paste notes directly into the interactive text area on the animated landing page and click "Experience the Magic" to be transported directly into the app with your notes ready to go.
-2.  **Configure Your Quiz**: Choose a study set and configure your quiz settings:
+2.  **Or Create a Study Set**: Alternatively, launch the app and create a new study set from scratch.
+Give it a name and add notes by pasting text or uploading files (Docs, PDFs, images, audio, etc.).
-    -   **Add Files (Optional)**: Supplement your text notes by uploading images or PDF documents.
+3.  **Save or Configure**: You can "Save Only" to build your library of study sets for later, or proceed to configure your quiz:
     -   **Number of Questions**: From 5 to 50.
     -   **Knowledge Source**: Choose whether to use your notes only, supplement with AI knowledge, or use the web.
     -   **Study Mode**: Choose between the timed "Practice" mode or the untimed "Review" mode.
-3.  **Start Studying**: The app processes your files and sends your materials to the Gemini API, which generates a custom quiz based on your configuration.
+4.  **Start Studying**: The app processes your materials and sends them to the Gemini API, which generates a custom quiz based on your configuration.
-4.  **Take the Quiz**: Answer the questions.
+5.  **Take the Quiz**: Answer the questions.
 The interface provides immediate feedback and tracks your score and streaks in real-time.
-5.  **View Results**: Once the quiz is complete, you'll see a results screen with your final score and a performance summary.
+6.  **View Results**: Once the quiz is complete, you'll see a results screen with your final score and a performance summary.
 If you used web search, you'll see a list of sources.
-6.  **Review and Reinforce**: Click "Review Answers" to see a detailed breakdown of your performance.
+7.  **Review and Reinforce**: Click "Review Answers" to see a detailed breakdown of your performance.
 From here, you can either "Retake Same Quiz" or "Create New Quiz".

 ---